abikirkham/maths-challenge/README.md

 <img src="docs/p2-w3c.jpg" width="500">

-## Bugs, errors anc changes
+## Bugs, errors and changes

 I had received feedback to generate more personalised code after working with this YouTube video to assist me to create this game.
 I decided to merge the levels for better code readability.
-I used a range of sources to help me do this, which will be credited throughout this, as well as the tutor support at code institute.
+I used a range of sources to help me do this, which will be credited throughout this section, as well as the tutor support at code institute.

-First I had 3 java script pages, one for each level (easy.js, medium.js, hard.js), I also had 3 htmls liked to each one of the levels.
+First I had 3 java script pages one for each level (easy.js, medium.js, hard.js), I also had 3 htmls liked to each one of the levels.
 To begin with I decided to create a game.js and copy and paste all the levels are in the same place, this was so I could first establish the game levels, I knew to do this from the first lessons on java in code institute to put the data I have on the sheet first, I incorporate this from the video too :

 ```javascript
 document.addEventListener('DOMContentLoaded', function () {